apache/nuttx/boards/risc-v/qemu-rv/rv-virt/README.txt

 4. Run the nuttx with qemu

-  $ qemu-system-riscv32 -M virt -cpu rv32 -smp 8 -bios none -kernel nuttx -nographic
+  $ qemu-system-riscv32 -semihosting -M virt -cpu rv32 -smp 8 -bios none -kernel nuttx -nographic

   or

-  $ qemu-system-riscv64 -M virt -cpu rv64 -smp 8-bios none -kernel nuttx -nographic
+  $ qemu-system-riscv64 -semihosting -M virt -cpu rv64 -smp 8 -bios none -kernel nuttx -nographic

+  NuttShell (NSH) NuttX-10.3.0-RC1
+  nsh> mount -t hostfs -o fs=. /host nsh> cat /host/AUTHORS
+  This is a list of all the contributors that have submitted ICLA, SGA If you are not on this list and believe you should be, please inform us.

+  ICLA
+  ====
+  ...
+  nsh>

 5. TODO